Gumball2415/nesdev-compo-2023/README.md

 - This project is licensed under the MIT license.
 - Action53 configuration and mapper helper functions are licensed under the MIT license.
 Copyright 2023 zeta0134.
 - bhop is licensed under the MIT-0 license.
 Copyright 2023 zeta0134.
-- Donut NES CHR encoder is licensed under GNU GPL v3+.
-Donut NES CHR decoder is licensed under the GNU All-Permissive License.
-Copyright 2019 Johnathan Roatch
+- Donut NES CHR encoder and decoder is licensed under the Unlicense License.
+Copyright 2023 Johnathan Roatch
 - nrom-template related functions and compiling scripts are licensed under the GNU All-Permissive License.
 Copyright 2011-2016 Damian Yerrick
-- "SHVTERA" image conversion scripts are licensed under the MIT-0 license.
+- "SHVTERA" helper image conversion scripts and modifications are licensed under the MIT-0 license.
 Copyright 2023 Persune

 ## Credits